hellicott/codemanship/README.md

 ## Stock Manager
 __Buy CD__
-1. payment accepted and CD in stock
+1. /payment accepted and CD in stock
 2. payment rejected
 3. not in stock